-Are you cooking something sweet for Valentine's Day this weekend?
-We asked our readers on Twitter and Facebook if there was anything they hoped to attempt for the first time this Valentine's, and crème brûlée came up.
+Are you cooking something sweet for Valentine's Day?
+We asked our readers on Twitter and Facebook if there was anything they hoped to attempt for the first time this year, and crème brûlée came up.
 Crème brûlée is such an astonishingly easy treat, and I was happy for the excuse to revisit it.

-Here's a recipe and step-by-step guide to making crème brûlée in your own kitchen — no torch or special equipment required, and you'll only need 5 or 6 ingredients to get that sweet, creamy custard with a shattering sugar crust.
+Here's a recipe and step-by-step guide to making crème brûlée in your own kitchen — no torch or special equipment required, and you'll only need five or six ingredients to get that sweet, creamy custard with a shattering sugar crust.

 Crème brûlée is really one of the simplest desserts to make.
-But like French onion soup it seems to be a dessert that many people don't realize they can make at home.
-It's such a staple of restaurants — it must be finicky and difficult, yes?
-No. There's no stovetop stirring, no need for a mixer.
+But like French onion soup, it seems to be a dessert that many people don't realize they can make at home.
+It's such a staple of restaurants — it must be finicky and difficult, right?
+Nope!
+There's no stovetop stirring, no need for a mixer.
 There are no specialty ingredients or tools involved.

-All you do is mix up a few egg yolks with cream (although half and half will do as well — the custard just won't be as dense) and a little sugar.
+All you do is mix up a few egg yolks with cream and a little sugar.
 Bake, then chill and broil with sugar on top.

-Some cooks use a kitchen torch to caramelize the sugar on top of the custard.
-But why buy a gadget for this one use?
-OK, some of us like crème brûlée a lot, and maybe if you're making it every week it's worth it to buy a torch.
+Some cooks use a kitchen torch to caramelize the sugar on top of the custard, but why buy a gadget for this one use?
+Okay, some of us like crème brûlée a lot, and maybe if you're making it every week it's worth it to buy a torch.
 But honestly, the oven broiler will do a fine job.
 I follow Alton Brown's advice of putting the ramekins in a cold oven, then turning on the broiler.
 This helps keep the custard cool while getting the top crisp.

 What You Need